 Cost of building

 Another incurred cost from smaller class sizes comes in the form of building and maintenance.
 Smaller class sizes mean more classrooms are required in each school.
-If the school doesn’t have space, they may have to invest in building more – bringing added costs to the school.
+If the school doesn’t have the space, they may have to invest in building more – bringing added costs to the school.

 Lower quality of teachers

 Some people suggest that in hiring more teachers, you lessen the chance of each child getting a good education.
 With only so many quality teachers out there, you risk lowering the quality of hire if you are required to bring more in.

 One of the most important ways in which private schools differentiate themselves from public is the size of each class.
 A public school may have a class filled with as many as 30 students, particularly in cities and busy urban areas.
 A private school puts greater emphasis on smaller class sizes of around 20 and often even fewer.

 At public schools, where taxpayer’s money is being spent, class sizes are a much more controversial issue.
 The financial drawbacks of smaller class sizes are under the microscope, making it more of a balancing act between educational outcomes and responsible budgeting.

 Private schools have much more flexibility to adjust their teacher to student ratio and focus on academic outcomes.

 Each Nord Anglia Education school finely balances their class sizes to ensure the best possible educational outcomes for your child.
 For more information on class sizes and the teacher to student ratio of your nearest Nord Anglia school, head to our schools page.